JohnGiorgi/seq2rel-ds/README.md

 ### Setting up a virtual environment

 Before installing, you should create and activate a Python virtual environment.
-If you need pointers on setting up a virtual environment environment, please see the [AllenNLP install instructions](https://github.com/allenai/allennlp#installing-via-pip).
+If you need pointers on setting up a virtual environment, please see the [AllenNLP install instructions](https://github.com/allenai/allennlp#installing-via-pip).

 ### Installing the library and dependencies

-If you _don't_ plan on modifying the source code, install from `git` using `pip`
+If you _do not_ plan on modifying the source code, install from `git` using `pip`

 ```bash
 pip install git+https://github.com/JohnGiorgi/seq2rel-ds.git